 Our vasectomy clinic team understands the situation of men requiring a vasectomy surgery.
 We do our best to provide a private and personalized experience for our clients.

 We are proud to offer you a world-class vasectomy procedure at our Plano, Texas clinic location.
 We are leaders in the provision of no-scalpel no-needle vasectomy in DFW.
 This simple, quick and virtually painless procedure is done in a procedure room at our clinic.

 You can have a complete consultation and procedure in under an hour.

 We are in-network with most Texas insurers that cover vasectomy.
 Contact your insurer to out whether the procedure is covered and be sure to give these codes to the representative: 55250 (vasectomy) and 99203 (consultation with the doctor.)
 We also offer no-scalpel, no-needle vasectomy for $585 with cash payment in Texas.

 Why a No Scalpel Vasectomy?

-No-needle, no-scalpel vasectomy surgery with Dr. McAuliff is covered by most major insurance companies and offers you all of the following benefits:
+No-needle, no-scalpel vasectomy surgery with Dr. McAuliff may be covered by your insurance company and offers you all of the following benefits:

 Convenience of a single clinic visit.